mozilla-ai/mzai-platform/README.md

 # MZAI Platform API (v1 POC)

-A proof-of-concept Django REST API for generating and running Kubeflow pipelines via an external “Gardener” service.
+A proof-of-concept Django REST API for generating and running Kubeflow pipelines via an external (Workflow Composer)[https://github.com/mozilla-ai/workflow-composer] service.
 Workflows are defined by a prompt, materialized as YAML, stored on S3, then executed on Kubeflow Pipelines.

 ---